ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

 ## MongoDB EE Sharding Add-On Considerations
 {: #mongodbee-sharding-consider}

 - Sharding is not only an infrastructure operation.
-It is a shared responsibility between the provider and the customer. {{site.data.keyword.databases-for}} is responsible for deploying nodes according to user needs, scaling vertically or horizontally.
+It is a shared responsibility between the provider and the customer. {{site.data.keyword.databases-for}} is responsible for provisioning nodes according to user needs, scaling vertically or horizontally.
 You are expected to:
-   - [Enable sharding in each of the databases](#mongodbee-sharding-enable-sharding-databases) in your {{site.data.keyword.databases-for-mongodb}} EE Sharding deployment.
+   - [Enable sharding in each of the databases](#mongodbee-sharding-enable-sharding-databases) in your {{site.data.keyword.databases-for-mongodb}} EE Sharding instance.
    - [Enable sharding in each of the collections](#mongodbee-sharding-enable-sharding-collections) of a database.
 Unsharded collections get stored in a single shard.
 These unbalanced nodes can get full before others and cause operational problems.
    - Choose a suitable [shard key](#mongodbee-sharding-enable-sharding-collections-shard-key) for each collection to avoid overloading some shards when retrieving data.
    - Optimize querying to avoid scatter/gather operations across shards that are more time-consuming and computationally expensive.